oracle-devrel/technology-engineering/cloud-infrastructure/storage/block-storage/shared-asset/README.md

 # When to use this asset?

-These assets should be used whenever work with Oracle Cloud Infrastructure (OCI) Block Storage.
+These assets should be used whenever working with Oracle Cloud Infrastructure (OCI) Block Storage.

 # How to use this asset?

-The information is generic in nature and not specified for a particular customer.
+The information is generic and not specified for a particular customer.

 # License